Book I, Ch. 2— The Werelight (& other spells)

 Nala didn’t bother to hide her disappointment.
 She didn’t like being rushed.

 But once they were walking, it didn’t take long for the soup to be cool enough to eat.
-And once she’d eaten, Nala’s mood brightened.
+And once she’d eaten, Nala’s mood did brighten.

 “Better?”
 Gran Akha said, smiling.